ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 This can used to fit biplane or multi-plane SMLM data.
 It includes the ability to analyze data from a sCMOS camera.
-It uses the fitting approach of spliner (i.e. c-splines) adapted for multi-plane imaging.
+It can use any of the following PSF models : splines, pupil functions, measured PSF (multi_plane.py) and Gaussians (multi_plane_dao.py).

 If you want to use it to analyze data that is not from an sCMOS camera then the likely easiest thing to do is create a dummy calibration